siis/CaCTUs/server/README.md

     );
     ```
 Note: we additionally provide a `delete_frames.sh` and `truncate.php` scripts to facilitate clean up of files and database tables between several runs.
 These scripts must be adapted to the according number of camera devices and tables being used.

+Finally make sure that no firewall rule blocks connections to ports 80 and 8080 on your host.